alonkig99/arithmica/README.md

   # ARITHMICA

 Interpreter written in Python that supports calculation of prefix math expressions, variable assignments and boolean comparsions.\
-Writen for "Programming Languages" course in college.
+Written for "Programming Languages" course in college.